Browse our class offerings:

 Rent our Happy Hounds play yard to give your dog the space to stretch their legs!

 The Happy Hounds yard, located on the southeast side of the Humane Society’s building, is available for rent for you and your dog to enjoy fresh air together and is particularly well-suited for sensitive dogs (especially those that are reactive to the sight of other dogs).
 You can schedule a ½ hour slot for $10 and we request you follow all posted guidelines of use (details also provided at time of registration) – please clean up after your pet.
-Reservations are limited to the dogs and residents of one household and face coverings are required while on HSBV property, including outdoor yards.
+Reservations are limited to the dogs and residents of up to two familiar households (not higher volume dog meet-up groups).
 This yard’s availability is limited based on Adoption Center and Training & Behavior Center hours.

 Please note not all classes are offered all the time.
 If you can’t find the class you’d like please give us a call at 303.442.4030 to help you schedule a training session that’s best for you and your dog.